 Do this now: pick the 3 bullets above that match your gap activity.
 Rewrite each in your own draft using your real numbers.
 Aim for one number per bullet.

-4 Full Resume Examples By Gap Length
+4 More Examples by Gap Length

-Different gap lengths need different framing.
 Below are 4 condensed examples showing how the top third of the resume looks across 4 gap lengths.

 Three things to notice across all 4 examples: